Southern California Rollout

 That is not how we think about PokerMeet.

-We are opening Southern California county by county because private-home coordination works best when growth is grounded in real host density, real trust, and real return behavior.
+Southern California is the current host-growth focus because private-home games work best when growth is grounded in real host density, real trust, and real return behavior.

 For us, that matters much more than surface-level scale.

 PokerMeet is not an open marketplace.
-It is a coordination platform for private home games.
+It is an organizing app for private home games.

 That changes what "good growth" looks like.